simpleiot/simpleiot/docs/rules.md

 ## Conditions

+Each condition may optionally specify a minimum active duration before the condition is considered met.
+This allows timing to be encoded in the rules.

+### Node state

-Rule conditions have qualifiers that filter points the condition is interested in including:
+A node state condition looks at the point value of a node to determine if a condition is met.
+Qualifiers that filter points the condition is interested in may be set including:

 - node ID (if left blank, any node that is a descendent of the rule parent)
 - point ID